-- A conferred Bachelor's degree from a regionally or nationally accredited college or university - Students who do not possess a Bachelor's degree or higher may be eligible for admission under the following conditions: - Student must have completed the equivalent of at least three years of full-time postsecondary study either prior to entrance into the program or as part of the program. - Student cannot be receiving Title IV aid as an undergraduate student for the same period of enrollment in the certificate program. - A minimum GPA of 2.5 on the most recently conferred Bachelor's or higher degree - Minimum of 1 year of work experience in science, engineering, or a functional area of business such as marketing, IT, HRM, finance, or operations is recommended, but not required. - Proof of English proficiency (international students only; see section on English Proficiency)
+A conferred Bachelor's degree from a college or university that is institutionally accredited by a CHEAapproved agency.

+- Students who do not possess a Bachelor's degree or higher may be eligible for admission under the following conditions: - Student must have completed the equivalent of at least three years of full-time postsecondary study either prior to entrance into the program or as part of the program. - Student cannot be receiving Title IV aid as an undergraduate student for the same period of enrollment in the certificate program. - A minimum GPA of 2.5 on the most recently conferred Bachelor's or higher degree - Minimum of 1 year of work experience in science, engineering, or a functional area of business such as marketing, IT, HRM, finance, or operations is recommended, but not required. - Proof of English proficiency (international students only; see section on English Proficiency)